New Jersey Supreme Court

 When not practicing law, Drew volunteers his time as a director with the Cherry Hill Education Foundation where he has helped raise hundreds of thousands of dollars to fund worthy initiatives benefiting students in the Cherry Hill Public Schools.
 An alumnus of Cherry Hill High School West where he was a varsity soccer player, Drew enjoyed coaching soccer for the Mount Laurel United Soccer Club for 8 years and supporting the athletic and theater programs at Lenape High School.

-Drew also serves as a member of the Executive Committee and as a Vice President of Congregation M’Kor Shalom in Cherry Hill where he has been a member for over 40 years with his family.
+Drew also serves as the current President of Congregation M’Kor Shalom in Cherry Hill where he has been a member for over 40 years with his family.
 He enjoys supporting community initiatives there, including the Interfaith Hospitality Program housing adults in need of support during the holiday season, teaching 11th grade students about Jewish themes in the arts, and chaperoning annual youth trips to Israel.

 Drew also enjoys directing musical theater for the Broadway Theater of Pitman where he sits as a member of the Arts Advisory Board.